Jae Crowder: Phoenix Suns (2020–2023)

 On November 28, 2020, Crowder signed a 3-year, $30 million contract with the Phoenix Suns.
 He made his Suns debut on December 23, recording four points, nine rebounds and four assists in a 106–102 win over the Dallas Mavericks.
 On April 12, 2021, Crowder scored a season-high 26 points, alongside two rebounds and two assists, in a 126–120 win over the Houston Rockets.
 The Suns qualified for the postseason for the first time since 2010.

 On June 22, 2021, in Game 2 of the Western Conference Finals, with 0.9 seconds remaining in regulation, Crowder inbounded the ball from behind the baseline to Deandre Ayton for a buzzer-beating, game-winning alley-oop dunk to lift the Suns to a 104–103 victory over the Los Angeles Clippers.
 In Game 6 of the series, Crowder scored 19 points in a decisive 130–103 win that sent Phoenix to the Finals for the first time since 1993.
 In the Finals, he was the only player on either team with Finals experience.
 The Suns lost to the Milwaukee Bucks in six games.

 On December 6, 2021, Crowder scored a season-high 19 points, alongside six rebounds, in a 108–104 win over the San Antonio Spurs.
 On March 6, 2022, he again scored 19 points, alongside five rebounds and seven assists, in a 132–122 loss to the Milwaukee Bucks.
 The Suns qualified for the playoffs yet again, but were eliminated in seven games by the Dallas Mavericks in the second round.

 On September 25, 2022, Crowder and the Suns mutually agreed to let Crowder sit out for the 2022–23 season until the Suns found a suitable trade partner for him.

-Milwaukee Bucks (2023–present)
+Milwaukee Bucks (2023–2024)

-On February 9, 2023, Crowder was traded to the Milwaukee Bucks in a four-team trade involving the Brooklyn Nets and Indiana Pacers.
+On February 9, 2023, Crowder was acquired by the Milwaukee Bucks from the Suns as part of a four-team trade that also included the Brooklyn Nets and Indiana Pacers, where Kevin Durant was acquired by the Suns.
+On April 4, 2023, Crowder recorded 19 points and nine rebounds during his first start for the Bucks in a 140–128 win over the Washington Wizards.
+Three days later, he had a season-high 24 points in a 137–114 loss to the Memphis Grizzlies.

+On July 9, 2023, Crowder re-signed with the Bucks.
+On February 8, 2024, he recorded season highs of 21 points, eight rebounds, and five assists in a 129–105 loss to the Minnesota Timberwolves.

+Sacramento Kings (2024–2025)

+On November 27, 2024, Crowder signed with the Sacramento Kings.